Least-Squares Neural Network (LSNN) Method For Linear Advection-Reaction Equation: Discontinuity Interface: Numerical experiments

-We present numerical results for four two dimensional test problems with piecewise constant or variable advection velocity fields.
-All four test problems are defined on the domain $\Omega=(0,1)^2$ with $\gamma=1$, and the exact solutions are the same as the right-hand side functions, $u(x,y)=f(x,y)$, which are the step functions (except for the fourth test problem) along 3 line segment, 4 line segment, and curve interfaces.
-By \cref{curve-theorem}, the LSNN method with 3 layer ReLU NN functions leads to
+We present numerical results for five two-dimensional test problems with piecewise constant or variable advection velocity fields.
+The fifth test problem compares the LSNN method to other relevant methods.
+All five test problems are defined on the domain $\Omega=(0,1)^2$ with $\gamma=1$ (except for the fifth test problem with $\gamma=0.1$), and the exact solutions are the same as the right-hand side functions, $u(x,y)=f(x,y)$, which are step functions (except for the fourth and fifth test problems) along 3-line segment, 4-line segment, or curved interfaces.
+By \cref{curve-theorem}, the LSNN method with 3-layer ReLU NN functions leads to

-because the continuous part of the solution $\hat{u}$ is zero (again, except for the fourth test problem).
+because the continuous part of the solution $\hat{u}$ in \eqref{decop} is zero (again, except for the fourth and fifth test problems).